Characterizing finitely generated fields by a single field axiom: Introduction

 The chief technical result on which the theorems above build, and indeed the result that occupies the bulk of this article, concerns a definability statement regarding \emph{prime divisors} of finitely generated fields.
-In order to state this, we recall some terminology.
-A \emph{prime divisor} of a finitely generated field $K$ is any discrete valuation $v$ whose residue field $Kv$ is finitely generated and has $\dim(Kv)=\dim(K)-1$.
-It is well-known that $v$ being a prime divisor of $K$ is equivalent to the latter condition $\dim(Kv)=\dim(K)-1$ on its own, see e.g.\ \cite[Theorem 3.4.3]{EnglerPrestel}.
-A prime divisor is called \emph{geometric} if $\chr(K) = \chr(Kv)$ and \emph{arithmetic} otherwise.
+Recall that a \emph{prime divisor} of an arbitrary field $K$ with $\dim(K)$ finite is any discrete valuation $v$ whose residue field $Kv$ has $\dim(Kv)=\dim(K)-1$.
+For finitely generated fields $K$, a valuation $v$ is a prime divisor of $K$ if and only if $\dim(Kv)=\dim(K)-1$, see e.g.\ \cite[Theorem 3.4.3]{EnglerPrestel}.
+A prime divisor $v$ is called \emph{geometric} if $\chr(K) = \chr(Kv)$ and \emph{arithmetic} otherwise.
 Throughout, we freely identify valuations $v$ with their valuation rings $\clO_v$, and in particular do not distinguish between equivalent valuations.

-Since the cases $\dim(K)\leqslant 2$ were treated already in \cite{P_EEI2} and \cite{Rumely}, we will work under the following hypothesis:
+Since the cases $\dim(K)\leqslant 2$ were treated already in \cite{P_EEI2} and \cite{Rumely}, we will consider the following family of hypotheses indexed by $d \geqslant 3$:

-\begin{theorem} For every $d$, the geometric prime divisors of fields satisfying $(\HH_d)$ are uniformly first-order definable.
+\begin{theorem} Let $d \geqslant 3$.
+The geometric prime divisors of fields satisfying $(\HH_d)$ are uniformly first-order definable.
 In other words, there exists a formula $\val_d(X, \underline Y)$ in the language of rings such that for every field $K$ satisfying $(\HH_d)$ and every geometric prime divisor $\mathcal{O}$ of $K$ there exists a tuple $\underline y$ in $K$ such that

 and conversely, for every tuple $\underline y$, the subset of $K$ defined above is either a geometric prime divisor or empty. \end{theorem}